ARCTIC WOLF

 -

-One of the only behavioral differences between arctic wolves and other grey wolves is a lack of fear towards humans.
+One of the only behavioral differences between Arctic wolves and other Gray wolves is an absence of fear towards humans.